Sadat-Shakeeb/IPL-Data-Analysis-Using-Python-Libraries/README.md

 Most Successful Batting Pair: Identify the batting pair that has scored the most runs together in IPL history.
 Batting Pairs DataFrame: Create a DataFrame listing all batting pairs, along with their combined runs, average, and strike rate.
 The columns are Batsman1, Batsman2, Runs, Avg, and StrikeRate.
 Match Performance Summary: Create a DataFrame summarizing each match with PlayerOfThematch, BattingFigure, and BowlingFigure.
 BattingFigure is in the format <runs>/<balls>, and BowlingFigure is in the format <wickets>/<runs-conceded>.
 If a player didn't bat or bowl, the corresponding figure is NaN.

+Note: Dataset links is provided in respective .ipynb file accordingly